d-rivera-c-zz/boi-ai/README.md

 # TODOs

 0. Do the `TODOs` marked in code
-2. Add mvn/ivy/Gradle for dependencies.
+1. Add mvn/ivy/Gradle for dependencies.
+2. Add unit tests to everything
-1. Add logger to output more details about everything (for now forcefully using sysout)
+3. Add logger to output more details about everything (for now forcefully using sysout)
-3. Add GUI to select P-R-A
+4. Add GUI to select P-R-A
-4. Implement tests
 5. Implement linters?
 6. Implement Template pattern instead of making classes abstract? https://en.wikipedia.org/wiki/Template_method_pattern
+7. Consider changing Atom String to Atom Boolean as a default representation